jurmy24/twiga-thesis/data/documents/markdown/tie-geography-f2-exercises.md

 ### Exercise 6.2

-Answer the following questions:

 1. Name any three tourist attractive sites for each of the following countries:
    (a) Tanzania
    (b) Switzerland
    (c) Namibia
 2. Draw a map of Tanzania and indicate five tourist attractions.
 3. Explain how tourism is important in Tanzania, Namibia, and Switzerland.
 4. List and explain any three negative impacts of tourism in the world.
 5. Explain the challenges facing the tourism industry in Tanzania.
 6. Briefly explain any five factors for the growth and development of tourism in Switzerland.
 7. List any three lessons that Tanzania can learn from the tourism industry in Switzerland and Namibia.
 8. Suggest any four ways:
    (a) In which the tourism sector can be used to generate more income in Tanzania.
    (b) To promote tourism in Tanzania.
 9. In a group of ten students, pair and share three major tourist attractions of a selected region in Tanzania.

 ### Exercise 7.1

-Answer the following questions:

 1. Define the following terms:
    (a) Manufacturing industries
    (b) Processing industries
 2. Mention two types of manufacturing industries and give two examples for each type.
 3. Describe five types of processing industries in Tanzania and give two examples for each type.
 4. Describe any three factors affecting the location of industries.